 A Ring of Truth

-You may think that I am crazy, but I cannot control my feelings.
+You may think I am crazy, but I cannot control my feelings.
 They just happen, and I would be a fool to ignore them.
 I’ll be honest with you.
-I am scared, and you should be too.
+I am scared and you should be too.

 It’s true, I fear that my story may have more than a ring of truth to it.
 I wrote the story with the idea that the Consortium only culls a few hundred people a year, out of the billions who live on the planet.
 Could I be understating the number?
 I hope I am wrong.